 Again, I actually agree with the general principle that different interest groups try to manipulate others.

 But it’s rarely an organized effort, and it’s even more rarely an organized effort which manages to dominate all other groups’ interests.

 Instead, Rollo Tomassi speaks as if there were a secret sect of “master of puppets” women who successfully manipulate the media and the culture to keep men subjugated.

 Let me state this clearly:

-The idea that there is some sort of secret propaganda governed by the “feminine imperative” that effectively “effeminazes” men and manipulates them to serve them is nonsense.
+The idea that there is some sort of secret propaganda governed by the “feminine imperative” that effectively “effeminizes” men and manipulates men to serve women is nonsense.

 But that’s exactly what reading Tomassi feels like.

 It’s all about “feminine imperative”, “conditioning”, “feminine influence pervading men” etc. etc.

 Because sure women tend to embrace and talk up values that benefit men.